 At the 2016 Annual General Meeting, uniQure Shareholders approved our Remuneration Policy, which sets out the structure for the compensation granted to our senior managers, including the Chief Executive Officer and other NEOs.
-The full policy can be found on our website: http://uniqure.com/investors-newsroom/corporate-governance.php.
+The full policy can be found on our website: www.uniqure.com/investors-media/corporate-governance

-In summary, our compensation program is designed to be straightforward in nature with five core elements, the first three of which are compensation related and the last two are benefits reflecting local market practices for each NEO.
+In summary, our compensation program is designed to be straightforward with five core elements, the first three of which are compensation related and the last two are benefits reflecting local market practices for each NEO.

-Element Purpose Key Features Base Salary Provide market-competitive fixed compensation Attract exceptional talent in the relevant market Fixed cash compensation Reviewed annually Value informed by market levels for executives with comparable qualifications, experience, and responsibility, coupled with the nature, scope and impact of the role Target approximately 50th percentile of market peers, considering the above factors Short-Term Incentive (Annual Cash Bonus) Reward for achievement of pre-defined criteria in areas of strategic importance to uniQure Align compensation with Company performance Subject to the approval of the Board in its discretion Discretionary variable cash compensation ranging from 40% to 60% of annual base salary Maximum opportunity capped at 150% of target Weighting is based solely on performance against corporate goals for the Chief Executive Officer, and a combination of performance against corporate goals (80%) and individual goals (20%) for the other named executive officers Corporate and individual targets established in the beginning of each year Assessment against the predetermined goals informs actual cash bonus that is awarded Target bonuses informed by levels in the market, with reference to the 50th percentile Long-Term Incentives (Equity Awards) Align long-term interests with shareholders Reward sustainable value creation Encourage retention Annual awards subject to the approval of the Board in its discretion Annual awards in 2022 were a mix of stock options and restricted stock units Stock options have a ten-year term, with 25% vesting after one year and then ratably on a quarterly basis Restricted stock units vest ratably on an annual basis over three years Target opportunity informed by prior year performance and levels in the market with reference to the 50th percentile Pension and Retirement Savings Plans Provide market-competitive retirement benefits Based on local market practice U.Sbased employees, including our NEOs, are eligible to participate in a qualified 401(k) Plan with matching of up to 3% of base salary Netherlands-based and Switzerland-based employees, including our NEOs, are eligible to participate in a defined contribution pension plan

-Element Purpose Key Features Other Benefits • Provide market competitive benefits focused on well-being An Employee Share Purchase Plan ("ESPP") is offered to all eligible employees, which includes eligible named executive officers ESPP allows for purchase of discounted Ordinary Shares through accumulated payroll deductions Medical, dental and vision health care plans with premiums paid by the company for U.S. employees, including NEOs Up to four weeks of paid time off for U.Sbased named executive officers and six weeks for Netherlands-based executive officers Company-paid life insurance and short-term and long-term disability, with some employee contribution for U.Sbased employees Tuition reimbursement Fitness membership reimbursement
+Element Purpose Key Features Base Salary Provide market-competitive fixed compensation Attract exceptional talent in the relevant market Fixed cash compensation Reviewed annually Value informed by market levels for executives with comparable qualifications, experience, and responsibility, coupled with the nature, scope and impact of the role Target approximately 50th percentile of market peers, considering the above factors Short-Term Incentive (Annual Cash Bonus) Reward for achievement of pre-defined criteria in areas of strategic importance to uniQure Align compensation with Company performance Subject to the approval of the Board in its discretion Discretionary variable cash compensation ranging from 40% to 60% of annual base salary Maximum opportunity capped at 150% of target Weighting is based solely on performance against corporate goals for the Chief Executive Officer, and a combination of performance against corporate goals (80%) and individual goals (20%) for the other NEOs Corporate and individual targets established in the beginning of each year Assessment against the predetermined goals informs actual cash bonus that is awarded Target bonuses informed by levels in the market, with reference to the 50th percentile Long-Term Incentives (Equity Awards) Align long-term interests with shareholders Reward sustainable value creation Encourage retention Annual awards subject to the approval of the Board in its discretion Annual awards in 2023 were a mix of stock options and restricted stock units Stock options have a ten-year term, with 25% vesting after one year and then ratably on a quarterly basis Restricted stock units vest ratably on an annual basis over three years Target opportunity informed by prior year performance and levels in the market with reference to the 50th percentile Pension and Retirement Savings Plans Provide market-competitive retirement benefits Based on local market practice U.Sbased employees, including our NEOs, are eligible to participate in a qualified 401(k) Plan with matching of up to 3% of base salary Netherlands-based employees, including our NEOs, are eligible to participate in a defined contribution pension plan Switzerland-based employees, including our NEOs, are eligible to participate in a defined benefit plan.
+Other Benefits Provide market competitive benefits focused on well-being An Employee Share Purchase Plan ("ESPP") is offered to all eligible employees, which includes eligible NEOs ESPP allows for purchase of discounted Ordinary Shares through accumulated payroll deductions Medical, dental and vision health care plans with premiums paid by the company for U.S. employees, including NEOs Up to four weeks of paid time off for U.Sbased NEOs and six weeks for Netherlands-based NEOs, and six weeks for Switzerland-based NEOs.